-- Field trips are allowable under certain conditions as described in the 21st CCLC Guidance Handbook found on this webpage: https://www.azed.gov/21stcclc/federal-and-state-regulations - A Capital Outlay Worksheet (COW) is required when an applicant budgets in the capital codes within the Funding Application.
+- 6. Educational Field Trips are allowable under certain conditions as described in the 21st CCLC Guidance Handbook.
+Field trips to places where the purpose of the trip is to reward students or provide amusement, social activities, or entertainment are not allowable - 7.
+A Capital Outlay Worksheet (COW) is required when an organization budgets in the capital codes within the Funding Application.
 For Districts, the codes are 6731-6739.
 For Charters, the code is 0190.
-Contact the ADE Grants Management office for technical assistance at 602-542-3901 or by email at https://helpdeskexternal.azed.gov
+Contact the Grants Management Department for technical assistance

-DISCLAIMER:

-Before submitting the 21st CCLC application, applicants MUST contact their Finance & Accounting Office for guidance on developing the budget and for information on the most current budget coding.
+DISCLAIMER: Before submitting the 21st CCLC application, applicants MUST contact their Finance & Accounting Office for guidance on developing the budget and for information on the most current budget coding.
 In addition, 21st CCLC applicants MUST consult their Human Resources Office for guidance on Salary Placement Schedules and Hiring Procedures.

-4) Generation of 21st CCLC Program Income
+Generation of 21st CCLC Program Income

-- Generation of 21st CCLC program income is NOT allowed by ADE.
-This includes any program income, including fees for student participation in 21st CCLC programs. - Participant fees can result in exclusion.
+Generation of 21st CCLC program income is NOT allowed by ADE.
+This includes any fundraising by 21st CCLC programming or program income, including fees for student participation.
+ADE does NOT allow program income to be generated by charging fees for students to participate in 21st CCLC programs.

+Reason: Participant fees can result in exclusion.
 Even if scholarships are offered, or the fees seem nominal to program staff or leaders, some students or their families may not even apply to participate if they see or become aware of a fee for the program.
 As there is no way to prove that this type of exclusion is not happening, and it is the intent of the law to ensure that exclusion does not occur, ADE does not allow 21st CCLC participant fees.

 Note: Program income is any income generated using 21st CCLC resources.